 Every Saturday at 11 a.m. and Tuesdays at 8 a.m. and 5 p.m., Lynne Warfel takes a close look at great films, their scores and the stories behind the cameras... all in five minutes.

-- Flicks in Five: 'The Umbrellas of Cherbourg'
+- Flicks in Five: 'Lord of the Rings: Return of the King'

 Howard Shore's Oscar-winning score to 'Lord of the Rings: Return of the King' features different types of artists: actor Viggo Mortensen, flutist James Galway, soprano Renee Fleming and vocalist Annie Lennox can all be heard in the music.
 Hear some of Shore's music on this week's Flicks in Five.February 17, 2015